Friday, May 28, 2021

 inSane is another Dice Fiction game, this one covering a wide range of Horror subgenres.
 I mentioned in my prior entry that the Japanese use Call of Cthulhu for a variety of different types of Horror beyond the default mythos.
 That obviously wasn't the intention of that game's designers but here that was exactly what the creator of inSane had in mind.

 Though the game is set so that Gamemasters and their groups can create their own Horror settings, five pre-made settings have been developed.
 The default setting in the core rulebook is a really scary modern day Japan.
-The additional sourcebooks cover America in the Roaring Twenties, Victorian England (titled, 'Dark Victoria' or 'Victoria in The Dark'), Parallel Worlds or 'Loops' (Events repeated but in alternate ways, titled 'Deadloops'), and finally a book based on the SCP Foundation milieu.
+The additional sourcebooks cover America in the Roaring Twenties, Victorian England (titled, 'Dark Victoria' or 'Victoria in The Dark'), Parallel Worlds or 'Loops' (Events repeated but in alternate ways, called 'Deadloops'), and finally a book based on the SCP Foundation milieu.

 As far as the rules go, the game has a 'Fear Check' mechanic that I find quite cool.
 Every Player Character has Sanity Points.
 At the beginning of the game, players choose three Crazy Cards, all placed face down.
 Bizarre and frightening information and events can drain these points.
 A character with only one point remaining has a Shock condition.
 With a zero, no Sanity left, the player turns over one of the Crazy Cards, each of which describes a madness that is inflicted upon the PC once a certain trigger is met.